All Episodes

 mike howell

-From one of Merrick Garland's top, if not the tippy top, career official in the Department of Justice, who the day after Joe Biden issued these sweeping pardons to what he was saying were nonviolent criminals, this lawyer on the Saturday morning pulled the fire alarm, issued this lengthy email saying this whole thing is bogus, it can't work for all these different legal reasons.
+But then walks in Ed Martin, who is the pardon officer and has access to these documents and produces to the oversight project an email from one America Garland's top, if not the tippy toppest, career official in the Department of Justice, who the day after Joe Biden issued these sweeping pardons to what he was saying were nonviolent criminals, this lawyer on this Saturday morning pulled the fire alarm, issued this lengthy email saying this whole thing is bogus.

 The president, not an autopen, needs to actually weigh in and answer these things.

-And oh, by the way, you should stop saying that these are nonviolent criminals, because guess what?
+And oh, by the way, you should stop saying that these are nonviolent criminals because guess what?

 They're some of the worst violent criminals that you're actually releasing.

-So that's the document we put up.
+So that's a document we put up.

 This breaks the thing wide open again.

-And I think the Trump administration is poised for action now because they have, guess what, the Biden administration agreeing with them in their own DOJ.
+And I think the Trump administration is poised for action now because they have, guess what?
+The Biden administration agreeing with them in their own DOJ.

 Well, speaking of the DOJ and transparency, I know you guys have also been at the tip of the spear on all things.